Our Policies and Principles

 While Article One is committed to a robust management process led by the company’s principals, ensuring a sustainable planet is everyone’s responsibility.
 If you have questions or concerns related to this policy, please email chloe@articleonadvisors.com.

+Article One is committed to the highest standards of ethics and integrity in our research and engagement activities, including pursuing meaningful and reciprocal engagement and consultation with stakeholders.
 Engaging stakeholders around human rights necessitates attention to any barriers to participation – including age, gender, language, cultural beliefs and norms, among many others.
-As such, the assessment team will work with local organizations to promote the inclusion of underrepresented voices in the assessment.
-Article One is committed to pursuing meaningful and reciprocal engagement with stakeholders.
+As such, Article One works with local organizations to promote the inclusion of underrepresented voices in our assessments and uplifts and credits the work of others in our research.

-- Consultations will be carried out with respect for the cultural practices, beliefs and norms of each community or group.
-Language, literacy levels, security and digital access issues will be taken into account and engagement will be on the terms of the stakeholder.
+- Consultations will be carried out with respect for cultural practices, beliefs, and norms of each community or group.
+Language, literacy levels, security, and digital access issues will be taken into account and engagement will be conducted in a way that aligns with the needs and preferences of participants.

-- Provide participants with a written summary of the project, proposed engagement topics/questions, and expected outcomes in a language and format they can understand.
+- Participants should be provided an advance written summary of the project, proposed engagement topics/questions, and expected outcomes in a language and format they can understand.